arivictor/intentional-architecture-in-python/book/6-ports-adapters.md

         return list(self._members.values())
 ```

-That's it.
 No database.
 No SQL.
 No ORM.
 Just a Python dictionary.
 The adapter implements the port's interface using whatever infrastructure makes sense.

 The use cases don't know.
 They call `repository.save(member)`.
 They don't know if it's going to a dictionary, a file, or a database.
 They don't care.

-### Implementation 2: JSON File Repository
+#### Implementation 2: JSON File Repository

 Now let's persist to disk using JSON files: